Skip to main content

 Multiple rules

-Multiple rules can derive tuples for the same IDB relation.
-The result is the union of all derived tuples:
+Multiple rules can derive facts for the same relation.
+The result is the union of everything derived:

 .decl Reach(id: int32)